flatscrew/rasterflow-docs/content/2.operations/blur/wavelet-blur.md

 ---
 title: Wavelet Blur
-description: "This blur is used for the wavelet decomposition filter, each pixel is computed from another by the HAT transform"
+description: "This blur is used for the wavelet decomposition filter, each pixel is computed from another by the HAT transform."
 links:
   - label: "gegl:wavelet-blur"
     to: "https://gegl.org/operations/gegl-wavelet-blur"